 Meningococcal infection can spread quickly, killing an otherwise healthy young person within 24-48 hours.
-Even with rapid treatment, approximately one out of every 10 people who get meningococcal disease will die and up to 20 percent of those who survive will suffer serious and permanent complications including brain damage, kidney damage, hearing loss, and amputations.
+Even with rapid treatment, approximately 1 out of every 10 people who get meningococcal disease will die and up to 20 percent of those who survive will suffer serious and permanent complications including brain damage, kidney damage, hearing loss, and amputations.

 Meningitis is the most common manifestation of the disease.
 Meningitis causes high fever, headache, and stiff neck.
 Additional symptoms may include nausea, vomiting, severe muscle aches, and mental status changes.
 Because the early symptoms of meningitis may be similar to symptoms of less severe illnesses, it is often misdiagnosed.